lgbongiolo/Brazil-Elections-Twitter-Sentiment/README.md

 ### Sklearn - GridSearchCV, Decision Tree Classifier, Linear Regression, Naive Bayes, Logistic Regression,
 20/10/2022

-# Version - V1.1
+# Version - V1.2

 # Goals:
 - To build a ML model that is able to predict the sentiment from twitter hashtags, posts and profiles

 # Key Insights and Notes
-- This model still under maintenance and might be incorrect for text in Portuguese
-- I am trying to understand how it is classifying a different language from the training dataset
-- Can we translate the training dataset?
-- The model will perform correctly using english text, try modifying the hashtags
+- The model is analyzing a "sentiment", which is subjective
-- Repeated tweets are affecting the performance, it will be removed on the next updates
+- Repeated tweets can be affecting the performance, you decide if you want to keep them

+# Fixes
+- Translation to Portuguese Added

 # Version Updates:
 - API connections